Designing coherent, cross-platform, AI-native products

 From Screens to Behaviors

-When production becomes cheap, the unit of design moves.
-It has happened before.
-Print designers once specified pages; web designers learned to specify templates, because the page count had become unbounded.
-The same promotion is happening again, and it is larger.
-When an agent can produce any screen on request and a model can rephrase any sentence per reader, the screen and the sentence stop being designable objects.
+When production gets cheap, the unit of design moves.
+This has happened before.
+Print designers specified pages.
+Web designers learned to specify templates, because the page count had become unbounded.
+It is happening again, and this time the move is bigger.
+When an agent can produce any screen on request and a model can rephrase any sentence per reader, the screen and the sentence stop being things you design.
 They are outputs.
-What remains designable is the behavior underneath: what the product is trying to accomplish in this moment, what it must include, what it must never claim, and what a good outcome looks like.
+What you can still design is the behavior underneath: what the product is trying to do in this moment, what it must include, what it must never claim, and what a good outcome looks like.

 The designer's job moves with the unit.
-Producing five plausible directions for a screen now costs minutes.
-Knowing which one is right, and why, is the craft that remains, and it is the scarce input the whole system is organized around.
-The division of labor is clean: the machine handles divergence, generating options faster than any team could, and the human owns convergence, the selection and the reasons for it.
-A team that lets the machine converge, accepting the first plausible output, has not automated design.
+Producing five plausible directions for a screen now takes minutes.
+Knowing which one is right, and why, is the craft that remains, and the whole system is organized around it.
+The division of labor is simple: the machine generates options, and the human chooses, with reasons.
+A team that lets the machine choose, taking the first plausible output, has not automated design.
 It has abandoned it.

 It is tempting to treat this as a story about chat, since chat is where most teams first met a generative surface.
-Chat forced the issue, but conversation is just one renderer.
-The same behavior, explaining a delayed transfer, can render as a chat reply, a status banner, an email, or thirty seconds of a voice call.
+But conversation is just one renderer.
+The same behavior, explaining a delayed transfer, can show up as a chat reply, a status banner, an email, or thirty seconds of a voice call.
 A product that designs the reply has solved one surface.
-A product that designs the behavior has solved all of them, including the surfaces it has not shipped yet.
+A product that designs the behavior has solved all of them, including the ones it has not shipped yet.

 CHAPTER 3 · Part I